Natchez National Historical Park

-Natchez National Historical Park commemorates the history of Natchez, Mississippi, and is managed by the National Park Service.
+Natchez National Historical Park interprets and preserves the history of Natchez, Mississippi, and is managed by the National Park Service.

 The park consists of four separate sites:

-Fort Rosalie is the site of a former fortification from the 18th century, built by the French.
-It was later renamed Fort Panmure and controlled in turn by Great Britain, Spain, and the United States.
+Fort Rosalie preserves the site of an eighteenth-century French colonial fortification.
+It was later renamed "Fort Panmure" and later passed successively under British, Spanish, and United States control.
 The fort site is open to the public.

-The William Johnson House was the home of William Johnson, a 19th-century free African American barber and resident of Natchez whose diary has been published.
+The William Johnson House preserves the home of William Johnson, a free Black barber and businessman in nineteenth-century Natchez whose diary has been published.

-Melrose was the estate of John T. McMurran, a lawyer, state senator, and planter who lived in Natchez from 1830 until the Civil War.
+Melrose was the plantation estate of John T. McMurran, a lawyer, state senator, and planter who lived in Natchez from 1830 until the American Civil War.

-Forks of the Road marks what was the second-busiest slave trading market in the Deep South between 1832 and 1863.
+Forks of the Road Market is the site of the second-largest domestic slave market in the Deep South between 1832 and 1863.
 This unit of the park opened in an official ceremony on June 18, 2021.

-Both Melrose and the William Johnson House contain furnishings related to life in antebellum Natchez and other exhibits.
-The collection at Melrose's two-story Greek Revival mansion and its slave quarters include painted floor cloths, mahogany, a punkah, a set of Rococo Revival parlor furniture, a set of Gothic Revival dining room chairs, and bookcases with books dating to the 18th century.
-These were collected from Natchez families, including the McMurran family.
-The collection in the Johnson house includes furnishings from his life and family.
-Archaeological objects found in the park are also on display.
+Both the Melrose and the William Johnson houses contain furnishings related to life in antebellum Natchez, as well as other exhibits.
+The collection at Melrose's two-story Greek Revival house and quarters used by enslaved people include painted floor cloths, mahogany, a punkah, a set of Rococo Revival parlor furniture, a set of Gothic Revival dining room chairs, and bookcases with books dating to the 18th century.
+These objects were collected from families in the Natchez area, including the McMurran family.
+The collection in the Johnson house includes artifacts associated with Johnson's household and personal life.
+Archaeological artifacts found in the park are also on display.